andresdanielmtz/TC2038-PSET/README.md

 ### Get Started

-To compile and run the project, use the following command
+To compile and run the project, use the following command on any of the folders (`act1/` or `act2/`)

 ```
 g++ -std=c++17 main.cpp